 - In areas of our garden, the mowing is mainly grass but the edges contain young brambles, bracken or dock creeping in from the edges.
 This is better suited to a Luxor blade rather then a lighter blade like the Falci 100.

 The Falci meadow blades are a good choice if your lawn is pretty tidy and free of large stones or other hidden obstacles.
 They are generally finer then the equivalent Fux blade and keep a fine lawn edge for longer between peenings.

 The Luxor and Rasierscnitt make good compromise blades, able to handle rougher weeds eg bramble shoots, docks, or bracken shoots that may be creeping into lawn edges.

-Shorter grass has more tendency to bend away from a blade that is not very sharp.
+Shorter grass is flexible and has more tendency to bend away from a blade that is not sharp enough.
 Frequent use of a sharpening stone whilst mowing and regular peening is needed for an ideal lawn mowing blade edge.

 Honing needs to be accurate.
 If you stop to sharpen and find that it hasn’t made much difference, or even made it worse, you may not have managed to catch the edge properly with the stone.